-So, it all comes down to balancing the ratio of other light in relation to the key light.
+So, it all comes down to balancing the ratio of other light in relation to the key light in photography.

-Both photos were lit by flash and natural light.
+I used flash and natural light for both photos.
 I adjusted my flash and exposure settings between the two photos so that the photo on the left is mid key and the photo on the right is low key.

 Where is the key light placed?

 Because key lighting lights your subject, key light placement is very important as it:

 - Influences the mood of the photo

 - Is used to flatter the subject

 With natural light photography, where you place your subject in relation to the light is important, but the same rules apply in terms of portrait lighting patterns.

 When using flash to light the subject, you have more freedom as you can place your lighting in relation to the subject.
 You can also adjust it for more flattering results.